2.0 Wildlife Identification

 • Know the unique life histories and behaviors of these wildlife species.

-These items will be displayed on tables with corresponding numbers.
+Items representing wildlife species will be displayed on tables with corresponding numbers.
 Contestants are not allowed to touch items on the table unless directed to do so, such as for pressing a button on a device to hear a vocalization for identification.

 Contest Rules